gbevin/SendMIDI/README.md

-  dev     name          Set the name of the MIDI output port virt    (name)        Use virtual MIDI port with optional name (Linux/macOS) list                  Lists the MIDI output ports panic                 Sends all possible Note Offs and relevant panic CCs file    path          Loads commands from the specified program file dec                   Interpret the next numbers as decimals by default hex                   Interpret the next numbers as hexadecimals by default
+  dev     name          Set the name of the MIDI output port virt    (name)        Use virtual MIDI port with optional name (Linux/macOS) list                  Lists the MIDI output ports panic                 Sends Note Offs, panic CCs, resets controllers & bend file    path          Loads commands from the specified program file dec                   Interpret the next numbers as decimals by default hex                   Interpret the next numbers as hexadecimals by default